sdiehl/wiwinwlh/tutorial.md

 stand in for any type.

 Calling ``error`` in a function causes the compiler to throw an exception, halt the program, and print the specified error message.
-In the ``divByY`` function below, passing the function ``0`` as the divisor results in this function results in such an exception.

-TODO fix divByY example

 ```haskell
 error :: String -> a                       -- Takes an error message of type
                                            -- String and returns whatever type
                                            -- is needed
 ```

+In the ``divByY`` function below, passing the function ``0`` as the divisor results in this function results in such an exception.

 ~~~~ {.haskell include="src/01-basics/errors.hs"}
 ~~~~